Halloween Trivia and Pictures

 There is also some information about the origins of Halloween, so whilst browsing you will also learn something new about the Halloween festival.

 I'm letting you in gently - they get more scary after this!

-You could buy this picture at our local 99p shop, but I daresay you don't want to travel to a London suburb just to get it cheaply
+You could buy this picture at our local Pound Shop (which used to be a 99p shop), but I daresay you don't want to travel to a London suburb just to get it cheaply.

 Don't Speak to Strangers on Halloween!

 They might not be what you expect - in fact they might be out to get your blood, and they might be undead or malevolent........or even all three.

 Be afraid, be very afraid, and most of all, be wary and stay away from anything leary

 Tomb of Dracula

 My Poem - Hallloween Ghoul - Tomb of Dracula